Wednesday, June 25, 2025

 One important thing about electricity is the plugs and wires, and when you need to repair them, you might notice that the different coloured wires are inside a plug.

-Three wires are in a plug, the live one, the grounded or earth wire and the neutral one, with all of them having an insulating plastic covering the copper wires.
+Three wires are in a plug: the live one, the grounded or earth wire and the neutral one, all with an insulating plastic covering the copper wires.

-Now the way we differentiate the wires so that we don't shock ourselves is the colours, brown being live meaning all the voltage flowing through the plug is going through the brown one and has the potential difference of 230 volts, the blue one is the neutral one that will complete the circuit, and lastly is the earth or ground wire, which is a stripped green wire and means
+Now, the way we differentiate the wires so that we don't shock ourselves is through the colours. brown is live, meaning all the voltage flowing through the plug is going through the brown one and has a potential difference of 230 volts.
+The blue one is the neutral one that will complete the circuit.

 Thursday, March 20, 2025